garland-culbreth/pymdea/README.md

 ### dea.ipynb
 This Jupyter notebook is for working with real data.
 It imports functions from the `dea.py` module to make code cells as simple as possible, and contains markdown discussing how to use the method and interpret the results.

-### dea.py
+### dea/core.py
-This file is a Python module containing all the functions which perform the diffusion entropy analysis.
+This file is a Python module containing all the functions which perform the core of diffusion entropy analysis.

+### dea/util.py
+This file is a Python module containing utility helper functions.

+### dea/plot.py
+This file is a Python module containing plotting helper functions.

 ## Dependencies